Skip to Content

 What can I do if I have failed my Bronze Medallion or Bronze Cross?

 Any candidate who has failed the Bronze Medallion or Bronze Cross course can retake the exam by registering to a challenge.
 A challenge is an examination for which candidates do not need to have previously followed the course, and during which each course item is assessed.
-Candidates who have failed a bronze level course can participate to a challenge in order to try successfully completing the examination.
+Candidates who have failed a bronze level course can participate in a challenge in order to try successfully completing the examination.

 What can I do if I want to work as a lifeguard and my National Lifeguard award has expired?